cocos/cocos-docs/en/components/label.md

 ### UI Rendering Batch Processing Guide

 For more info of this feature, please refer to [UI Rendering Batch Processing Guide](../advanced-topics/ui-auto-batch.md) topic.

----

-Continue on to read about [Spine Component Reference](spine.md).